SherG/cool-iron/blog/amazon-style-shouraboura.md

 * Use of the above to develop stores with small footprints and labor requirements and better customer experience
 * Touchless self-checkout (Hointer used an app, Amazon Style will use palm-based biometrics.)

+To be sure, use of a shopping app or in-store QR codes are hardly novel.
+What made Hointer unique (and now Amazon Style), is the particular combination of technologies in order to significantly improve customer experience.

 Hointer opened flagship stores which served as test-beds -- they had coders on the floor reacting to shoppers' feedback and altering things on the go.
 But they also functioned as a technology company, much in the same way that Ocado does or that Amazon does with their cloud services: making their innovative tech available to other businesses.

-Hointer's bot-powered system <a href="https://hbr.org/2020/10/are-you-really-innovating-around-your-customers-needs" target="blank">solved</a> real customer pain points.
-This is in contrast to retailers' gimmicky use of tech to do pointless things.
-Ever click on a QR code in a store only to be led to a dead-end web page that contains the same info as posters in the store?

 Hointer was acquired by the Australian firm Wesfarmers.
 While some big US retailers trialed Hointer tech it's not clear that it ever caught on here.

 In retrospect, it seems the Shourabouras were a decade ahead of everyone else -- including Amazon.
+"The future is now" was one of Hointer's taglines.

-If Amazon's deployment of this same approach takes off, it'll be a bitter pill for retailers who dithered for a decade when offered a concept sold as a competitive advanatage against Amazon.
+If Amazon's deployment of this same concept takes off, it'll be a bitter pill for retailers who dithered for a decade when offered a concept sold as a competitive advanatage against Amazon.